By Amy Gorin

-Planning a vacation abroad or having or attending an overseas wedding?
+Planning a vacation abroad or having or attending an overseas wedding anytime soon?
 These tips on the best overseas debit card, the top travel bank account to open up, and the best credit card for foreigners will help you save money on foreign currency transaction fees and more.

 I started off writing family back individually, but then I thought it would be easier to refer them to a blog post that contains all my top tips on the best travel bank account, the best overseas debit card, the best credit card for foreigners, and more!

 I love to travel, and I spend so much time in other countries that I ordered my newest passport with extra pages!
 So read on for the money travel tips that I've gathered from logging lots and lots of miles Whether you're planning a destination wedding like me or are simply planning a trip to Europe, I'm certain these tips will help you save money!

 The Best International Debit Card